solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 ### Install dependencies

 Next, we install the dependencies.
-We install the Solana SDK, and in addition we install a package to patch the `metro` configuration, and two polyfills that patch the React Native environment.
+We install the Solana SDK, และ in addition we install a package to patch the `metro` configuration, และ two polyfills that patch the React Native environment.

 ```shell
 yarn add @solana/web3.js metro-config react-native-get-random-values react-native-url-polyfill